-- A heavy bottom Dutch oven or a large wide skillet can be used for this ''one-pot'' pasta recipe.
-Anything will work that will fit this amount of pasta with broth that it is cooked in.
+- A heavy-bottom Dutch oven or a large wide skillet can be used for this ''one-pot'' pasta recipe.
+Anything that will fit this amount of pasta with broth that it is cooked in.

 - Chicken breast meat tends to dry out quickly, so be careful that you don’t overcook the meat.
-You only need a couple minutes until the chicken will release the water (don't forget to pat dry it prior too) and then add fajita seasoning and cook for another 2 minutes.
+You only need a couple of minutes until the chicken releases the water (don't forget to pat dry it prior too) and then add fajita seasoning and cook for another 2 minutes.

 - It is always better to undercook the pasta if not sure, as it will continue to cook in the sauce.

 - Cut the chicken pieces into uniform sizes so that they all cook evenly simultaneously.